decretist/Dissertation/Conclusion/conclusion.markdown

 I convinced myself that they weren't spurious, took the project in a somewhat different direction.

-Jeffrey Witt at Loyola (Maryland) has an XML text of Peter Lombard's Sentences.
-I've asked him to send me a copy, so I can run the same tests on Lombard's dicta (if that's the right terminology) as I ran on Gratian's.
-If the results of those tests are obviously consistent with a single author in a way that they are not for Gratian, I think that's the knockout punch.
-Even Ken would have to back away from the idea that a single author wrote all of the dicta.
-I also think direct comparison with the text in the Sentences attributed to Lombard would be persuasive for Anders, since he's always saying that if Peter Lombard could write the Sentences in two years, Gratian 2 could surely have doubled the size of the Decretum in that amount of time.

 > What we have is a collection of works and what we need is an idea of
 > how that collection was made.
 The search for the Gratian behind the
 > dicta is a fool's errand.